ctschroeder/tutorials/add-omeka-items.md

    * Do the links work?

- * Go back to the item page and click Edit if you need to fix anything
+ * Tell the creator of the item

+ * On your own item that someone else reviewed, click Edit and make necessary changes.

  ## 6. Go back and [redo Steps 4-5](https://github.com/ctschroeder/tutorials/blob/master/add-omeka-items.md#4-add-your-items-to-our-omeka-site) for your each additional Item.